DKurilo/minesweeper/README.md

 # Minesweeper

-This is cnsole version of Minsweeper written in Haskell.
+This is a console version of Minesweeper written in Haskell.

-## Install:
+## Install
 ```
 git clone git@github.com:DKurilo/minesweeper.git
 cd ./minesweeper